tagoso/local-LLM-ui/README.md

   ```bash
   ollama create <model_name> -f <path_to_Modelfile>
   ```
-- **Here is the fan part** -- Customize the Modelfile to suit your preferences.
+- **This is the fun part** -- Customize the Modelfile to suit your preferences.
 Edit the file to define behavior, rules, or responses specific to your needs before creating the model.
+You can also modify the temprature and other parameters.

 ### 6. (Optional) Configure Apache